giadinhmuoitieu/discordbot/PrivacyPolicy.md

 Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at [Developer Email].
+If you have any questions or concerns about this Privacy Policy, please contact us at area3creepy@gmail.com.

 Effective Date